Electron backscatter diffraction: Pattern centre

 To relate the orientation of a crystal, much like in X-ray diffraction (XRD), the geometry of the system must be known.
-In particular, the pattern centre describes the distance of the interaction volume to the detector and the location of the nearest point between the phosphor and the sample on the phosphor screen.
+In particular, the pattern centre describes the distance of the interaction volume to the detector and the location of the nearest point between the phosphor and the sample, on the phosphor screen.
 Early work used a single crystal of known orientation being inserted into the SEM chamber, and a particular feature of the EBSP was known to correspond to the pattern centre.
 Later developments involved exploiting various geometric relationships between the generation of an EBSP and the chamber geometry (shadow casting and phosphor movement).

-Unfortunately, each of these methods are cumbersome and can be prone to some systematic errors for a general operator.
-Typically they can not be easily used in modern SEMs with multiple designated uses.
+Unfortunately, each of these methods is cumbersome and can be prone to some systematic errors for a general operator.
+Typically they cannot be easily used in modern SEMs with multiple designated uses.
 Thus, most commercial EBSD systems use the indexing algorithm combined with an iterative movement of crystal orientation and suggested pattern centre location.
 Minimising the fit between bands located within experimental patterns and those in look-up tables tends to converge on the pattern centre location to an accuracy of ~0.5–1% of the pattern width.

-Recent development of AstroEBSD and PCGlobal, open-source MATLAB codes, increased the precision of determining the pattern centre (PC) and – consequently – elastic strains by using a pattern matching approach which simulates the pattern using EMSoft.
+The recent development of AstroEBSD and PCGlobal, open-source MATLAB codes, increased the precision of determining the pattern centre (PC) and – consequently – elastic strains by using a pattern matching approach which simulates the pattern using EMSoft.